-Subaudible tones and codes are commonly used for to help reduce interference from other users of the same frequency.
+Subaudible tones and codes are commonly used to help reduce interference from other users of the same frequency.
 The "tone" field in the RR database provides a location to capture this information.
+Only output frequency tones should be entered in the RR database; do not enter input frequency tones.
+If a particular frequency allocation is used with multiple tones by a single entity, the frequency should be entered separately in the database for each tone used.

 The RR database supports the following types of "tones:"